 Grease Melting Suds

 Grease melting suds easily cuts through grease and be used to help clean cabinets.
 Fill your sink half full for as hot as possible for your rubber gloves to take.
 Squirt a tablespoon or two of dish soap into the water before using a sponge that is attached to a scouring pad.
 Wipe the grime in a circular motion to remove the grime.
 Just ensure you don’t wipe too much to ruin your cupboard finish.
 When the hot water cools, you must change it.
-Rinse and dry your cabinets to make them shine again.
+Rinse and dry your kitchen cabinets to make them shine again.

 If layers of old grease and grime have built up on the cupboards, vegetable oil is great at fighting it.
 Mix the oil with 2-parts baking soda for even better cleaning results.
 Rub in the solution with a soft damp cloth.
 This paste can also be used to shine up any hinges and handles that have attracted some grime.
 Wash your cabinets with warm water alongside some dish soap before rinsing and drying them off.